 For Indian tourists, South Korea is one of their favorite destinations.
 The number has been increased by an average of 20% every year.

 South Korea is coming up as a popular destination for Indian tourists.

-The number of Indian travelers to South Korea has been increasing on an average of 20% every year.
+The number of Indian travelers to South Korea has been increasing by 20% every year.

 It is not necessary to know Korean.

-If, however, you speak Korean, you will not only enjoy to the fullest and earn their appreciation but also opens the door to a genuine interaction and connection.
+If you speak Korean, you will enjoy to the fullest and earn their appreciation and open the door to a genuine interaction and connection.

 Is Korean difficult to master?